 Recording and feedback

-Feedback is a critical component of furthering your abilities and presentation prowess.
+Feedback is a critical component of furthering your abilities and presentation confidence.
 If you’re hosting a webinar or online training session, be sure to record the process (remember to tell the audience!).
-This way, you can view it back and objectively assess your performance.
+This way you can view it back and objectively assess your performance.
 If you’ve engaged a presentation coach, send a copy to them as well so that you can gain valuable insights into your strengths and weaknesses.
-While critically analysing your own performance is great, you should aim to collect as much feedback from the participants as possible.
+While critically analysing your own performance is great, you should also aim to collect as much feedback from the participants as possible.
 Shortly following the presentation, send an email around requesting feedback.
 Get this communication out quickly so it’s still fresh in everyone’s mind.

-Meetings can be a little harder to record, particular depending on the subject matter.
+Meetings can be a little harder to record, depending on the subject matter.
 If you’re unable to record the meeting, then ensure someone in the meeting is designated to take notes and communicate action points.
 Your feedback here will likely come internally, so once the call is over have a short debrief with your team and discuss what you thought went well and where you think you may have lost the crowd.
 Remember that feedback can be hard to hear sometimes, but it’s an invaluable step to improving your presentation skills.

-Whether you’re delivering a presentation in a boardroom, having a phone meeting, , hosting a video conference, , or speaking from a lectern to a full assembly, presentations are a necessity in the corporate world, and the power of speech is paramount.
+Whether you’re delivering a presentation in a boardroom, having a phone meeting, hosting a video conference, or speaking from a lectern to a full assembly, presentations are a necessity in the corporate world, and the power of speech is paramount.
 Mastering the art of giving engaging and effective presentations, and being a clear, confident, impactful communicator, is critical for your personal recognition and professional development.
-Stand out and be heard with exceptional presentation training.
+Stand out and be heard with exceptional presentation skills training.
 Get in touch with secondnature today.

 Written By Belinda Huckle